ajmainrahman/Crack-the-SQL50-Leetcode/README.md

 48. Group Sold Products By The Date
 49. List the Products Ordered in a Period
 50. Find Users With Valid E‑Mails

----

-If you'd like, I can dive further into any of these—providing **full problem descriptions**, **sample schemas**, and **SQL solutions**.
-Just let me know which ones interest you!

-[1]: https://www.scribd.com/document/826454318/Leetcode-all-sql-questions-solutions-notes?utm_source=chatgpt.com "Leetcode all sql questions solutions notes | PDF - Scribd"